-A member of the Colorado Bar and a Barrister and Solicitor of the High Court of New Zealand, Craig earned his LLB from the University of Canterbury School of Law and his LLM (Tax) from the University of Denver School of Law.
+A member of the Colorado Bar Association as well as a barrister and solicitor of the High Court of New Zealand, Craig earned his LLB from the University of Canterbury School of Law and his LLM (Tax) from the University of Denver School of Law.

 How Craig is building a better working world

 “The laws governing the taxation of international business are changing rapidly.
 Meanwhile, technology is changing the way businesses operate across borders.

 I help companies and businesses navigate these changes as they grow and invest globally to meet their goals.
 This, I believe, helps me contribute to building a better working world.”